MaskingTechnology/jitar/documentation/docs/deploy/environments.md

 Setting up a distributed environment requires the same steps as a standalone setup.
 The only difference is that you need to create a configuration per service like the repository, gateway, and node(s).
 For the naming we use the service type, like we do with the standalone.
 Don't forget to add scripts to the `package.json` file.

-If your application uses middleware you need to create starter files per service and the middleware that belongs to that service.
-For example, the authentication middleware needs to be added to the gateway, and the authorization middleware to the node(s).

-If your environment requires multiple nodes, you can append a node name to the configuration and starter script.
+If your environment requires multiple nodes, you can append a node name to the configuration.
 For example "node-sales", "node-orders", etc..

 ## Other environments